suncoast-devs/handbook/lessons/react-intro/lecture.md

 # Composition

-This is the idea of `composition` -- we are now defining a component, that has its own content, that we can embed into another component, in this case the `App`.
+This is the idea of `composition` -- we are now defining a component that has its own content that we can embed into another component, in this case, the `App`.

 ---